Abandoned & Little-Known Airfields:

 Commodore Decatur was described in the 1982 AOPA Airport Directory (courtesy of Ed Drury)

-although several buildings for a cotton gin had been built on the end of Runway 4.
+But several buildings for a cotton gin had been built on the southwest end of Runway 4/22.

-Commodore Decatur was still depicted as an abandoned airfield on 2002 aeronautical charts.
+Commodore Decatur Airport was depicted as an abandoned airfield on 2002 aeronautical charts.

-Brian RehwinkeI reported in 2004, "I visited that site last year and about half (the northern portion) of that airfield has been removed.
+Brian Rehwinkel reported in 2004, "I visited that site last year & about half (the northern portion) of that airfield has been removed.

 I suspect it won't be long before the rest of the runway(s) are removed."